Elaborate apartment scams on Instagram can cost renters thousands—along with their pride

 Rental apartment scams can cost tenants hundreds or thousands of dollars, and these individual thefts add up.
 Last year, 537 victims lost $5.7 million to investment and rental real estate scams in New York state, according to data from the Federal Bureau of Investigation.

-Those losses are lower than the $8.7 million 614 victims forfeited in 2019, and a bigger spike in scams in 2020, according to FBI data.
+Those losses are lower than the $8.7 million 614 victims forfeited in 2019, and follow an even bigger spike in scams in 2020, according to FBI data.
 And not every broker has seen online Instagram scams.
 Gary Malin, chief operating officer at the Corcoran Group, said he wasn’t surprised by the online scams but that he hadn’t personally encountered them.

 It’s also unclear how many scams take place in NYC, given that the FBI and Federal Trade Commission both keep data at the state level.
 But local numbers are low.